gitKashish/kosh-docs/src/content/docs/guides/getting-started.md

 After installing `kosh` we first have to setup a master password by initializing the vault, as follow:

+If you haven't installed, check the [installation steps](/guides/installation)
 ### Initialize Your Encrypted Vault

 Create a new encrypted SQLite vault in your current directory: